rust-syndication/atom/README.md

 A feed can be written to any object that implements the `Write` trait or converted to an XML string using the `ToString` trait.

-**Note**: Writing a feed does not perform any escaping of XML entities.

 ### Example

 ```rust